rcrews/docs-website/cdf-datahub/7.0.2/howto-apache-kafka.md

 ---
 layout: foyer
-breadcrumb-title: Cloudera Data Flow for Data Hub How To
+breadcrumb-title: Cloudera DataFlow for Data Hub How To
 title: Apache Kafka

 publications: